Working with You to Research and Learn

 - Community2Campus helps non-traditional students complete their college or graduate degrees, offering scholarships and consultations, and coordinating all the Division's for-credit courses during the fall and spring semesters.
 It also helps faculty members develop innovative, self-supporting, for-credit classes.

 - Summer Term offers focused, quickly delivered courses to both admitted and non-admitted UNLV students over the three-term 13-week period between spring and fall semesters.

 - The Public Lands Institute works to strengthen the national fabric essential for our public lands' protection, sustainability, multiple use and management.
-In so doing, PLI focuses on increasing the participation of women in science, technology, engineering, and mathematics (STEM).
+In so doing, PLI focuses on increasing the participation of women and people of color in science, technology, engineering, art, and mathematics (STEAM).
 It also works to find public land management and stewardship solutions for both public and private clients, and provides community outreach and volunteer events.